Doryski/package-pulse/README.md

 ## Project Overview

-Package Pulse is a web application designed to provide more comprehensive and analytics-driven statistics and visualizations for NPM packages compared to existing tools like npm trends.
-The main goal is to deliver fast, insightful stats, visualizations and comparisons.
+Package Pulse is a web application designed to provide comprehensive, analytics-driven statistics and visualizations for NPM packages.
+The main goal is to offer developers and teams valuable insights into package trends, usage patterns, and performance metrics.

 ## Contact